fritzo/pomagma/README.md

     POMAGMA_DEBUG=

-To use specific ports or address, override these defaults
+To use specific ports or addresses, override these defaults

     POMAGMA_EDITOR_PORT=34934
     POMAGMA_ANALYST_ADDRESS=tcp://localhost:34936